 Russell Kightley has been writing sci-fi stories since 2014.
 His books are philosophical science fiction with a slice of satire and a twist of time travel.
 Often, they explore the nature of consciousness and reality.
 That sounds heavy, but they’re written in a light and easy style, often with wordplay.
 The short story collections, Café Street and Global Replace are a great way to sample them.

 His first interest in the craft came from reading John Gardner's The Art of Fiction: Notes on Craft for Young Writers in a cafe in Palo Alto in the early 80s.
 Writing during the following thirty years was mainly scripting for videos and captions for graphics.
 Only in his late fifties did he feel he had enough to say to actually write fiction.

-PERSONAL: Russell Kightley lives in Canberra, the capital of Australia, with his wife, an astrophysicist, and his younger daughter, a science student.
+Russell Kightley lives in Canberra, the capital of Australia, with his wife, an astrophysicist.
+His younger daughter is a science student.
 His elder daughter is a well-known model.
 Ollie the shih-tzu lives with him and features in some of the stories.

 FOLLOW HIM ON THESE AUTHOR SITES